 - CSERC has monitored livestock impacts by performing bi-annual monitoring of at least 40 mountain meadows in the local national forest for over 20 years.

 - After years of CSERC’s watchdog monitoring livestock impacts to the ecosystem, CSERC is using that evidence to support a lawsuit against the U.S. Forest Service over its persistent failure to prevent livestock from damaging meadow resources and polluting water.
 (The litigation is ongoing.)

 CSERC played a key role in negotiating a balanced “Rim Fire salvage logging” plan that spared sensitive sites from disturbance and reduced the Forest Service’s proposed logging by 2/3.
 The plan still allowed dead trees to be turned into wood products instead of adding to dangerous fuel levels.

-We located rare wildlife (Sierra Nevada red fox, Pacific fisher, American marten, and other species) to gain extra protection for the places where they survive in Yosemite and the Stanislaus Forest (and continue to do so today).
+We located rare wildlife (Sierra Nevada red fox, Pacific fisher, American marten, and other species) to gain extra protection for the places where they survive in Yosemite and the Stanislaus Forest.

-We received an award through the U.S. Forest Service 2014 Recreation, Heritage & Volunteer Resources, Volunteers & Service Annual Awards Program for the volunteer stewardship work CSERC volunteers completed in 2014.
+We received a national award from the U.S. Forest Service Volunteers & Service Annual Awards Program for the volunteer stewardship work CSERC volunteers completed in 2014.